ahuang11/streamjoy/README.md

 ## 🔥 Animate, fast and easy

-Streamjoy merges images into animations--meticulously designed and tested to ensure maximum enjoyment and minimal effort.
+Streamjoy merges images into animations--meticulously designed with sensible defaults and tested to ensure maximum enjoyment and minimal effort.

 It cuts down the boilerplate and time to work on animations, and it's simple to start with just a few lines of code.